PaoloMazzon/Astro/docs/classes/Engine.md

 This method finds a variable in a module and returns it, or returns `null` if the variable/module does not exist.

+### argv
+`static argv`

+Returns a list of command line parameters given to the program on startup.

 -----------